rodoabad/angularjs-unit-testing-patterns/example/client/src/routes/pet-list/README.md

-# Pet list route

-This route now uses ui-route's `resolve` which is a way to provide our controller with content or data that is custom to the state.
-For this scenario, we'll be resolving a data object coming from a service.

-## How to test
+# How to test routes with resolves

 There are a couple of things that you need to think about when testing routes with resolve.